-- 19. Every effort will be made to achieve a prompt outcome to the complaint the aim being to conclude the complaint within a period of one month.
+Every effort will be made to achieve a prompt outcome to the complaint - the aim being to conclude the complaint within a period of one month.
 Both the complainant and the student who is the subject of the complaint will be expected to co-operate with the College in achieving that result.
-If it is not possible to resolve the issue within this timeframe, for example for reasons of complexity or the absence of relevant parties from Oxford, both parties will be kept informed. - 20.
-At all times both the complainant and the student complained against will be kept informed of proceedings, and will be referred as appropriate to sources of support and advice.
-Both parties will be informed in writing of the outcome of the investigation of the complaint. - 21.
+If it is not possible to resolve the issue within this timeframe, for example for reasons of complexity or the absence of relevant parties from Oxford, both parties will be kept informed.

+- 23. At all times both the complainant and the student complained against will be kept informed of proceedings, and will be referred as appropriate to sources of support and advice.
+The Dean or Case Lead will explain to participants as clearly as possible the stage of the process, the purpose of the meeting and the role of the individuals attending, for example whether they are being asked to provide evidence, clarity a complaint or provide their point of view in response to a complaint.
+Both parties will be informed in writing of the outcome of the investigation of the complaint. - 24.
 In some circumstances, in the interests of the complainant and/or the student complained about, it may be necessary for interim action to be taken, pending the outcome of the investigation.
-This may include making arrangements to limit contact between the parties concerned. - 22.
+This may include making arrangements to limit contact between the parties concerned. - 25.
 Investigation of a formal written complaint of harassment may result in: - Deciding that the alleged harasser should face disciplinary procedures - Taking actions in College, or recommending to a department/faculty actions to take, including making arrangements to limit contact between the parties concerned.
 The Dean or Bursar will have responsibility for implementing and monitoring any actions.

-Referring either or both parties to appropriate support services - Referring a case to the Director of University Student Welfare, if it transpires that the alleged harassment did in fact take place outside of the college environment and within the University environment. - Taking no further action other than, where appropriate, implementing or suggesting steps that would help to restore reasonable relationships between the parties.
-This approach will usually be appropriate where the claim(s) of harassment are considered to be unfounded and where there is a continuing relationship between the parties - In rare cases disciplinary action may be instituted against the complainant if there is evidence that the complaint of harassment is unfounded and not made in good faith. - 23.
-If the complainant is not satisfied with the outcome following the investigation of the formal written complaint, they may refer the matter to the Principal who will make a final College decision and advise the complainant on the right to seek an external review. - 24.
-Following the outcome of the complaint, the Dean will take such action, including informing others, and arranging for support for all parties following the outcome, as may be appropriate in the circumstances. - 25.
+2 Referring either or both parties to appropriate support services - Referring a case to the Director of University Student Welfare, if it transpires that the alleged harassment did in fact take place outside of the college environment and within the University environment.

+- Taking no further action other than, where appropriate, implementing or suggesting steps that would help to restore reasonable relationships between the parties.
+This approach will usually be appropriate where the claim(s) of harassment are considered to be unfounded and where there is a continuing relationship between the parties - In rare cases disciplinary action may be instituted against the complainant if there is evidence that the complaint of harassment is unfounded and not made in good faith. - 26.
+If the complainant is not satisfied with the outcome following the investigation of the formal written complaint, they may refer the matter to the Principal who will make a final College decision and advise the complainant on the right to seek an external review. - 27.
+Following the outcome of the complaint, the Dean will take such action, including informing others, and arranging for support for all parties following the outcome, as may be appropriate in the circumstances. - 28.
 There may be circumstances in which an aggrieved party is not willing, or able, to make a formal complaint but the Dean considers that the implications for the aggrieved person or others actually or potentially affected are serious.
 This may include cases where other parties, but not the aggrieved party, have made a complaint.
 In this case, the Dean, Senior Tutor or other senior member may initiate an investigation with reference to the Bursar as appropriate and make a decision on further action on the basis of such evidence as is available.